fabinatordeuxcinq/Python-Tips-and-Tricks/README.md

 ```
 ### II.
 Dealing with virtual environement

-A really classical one i have to say, put as a pip user, so, not a conda user, i spent a lot of time
+A really classical one i have to say, but as a pip user, i spent a lot of time
-without using it.
+without using virtual environnements.
 Beside all the good and necessary advantages that using virtual environement for all your projects
 provide, it also come this major drawbacks :
   - You need to be a litle bit methodical (which i'm not)
   - It's taking a looooot of space on your computeur, as every project will have their own site-package
   with everythings installed in there.

-Moreover, we are likeley to use always the same, eavy library like numpy, Pytorch ...
+Moreover, we are likeley to use always the same, heavy libraries like Numpy, Pytorch ...
-There are a lot of different way of dealing with python virtual environemment, virtualenv, conda, poetry ...
+There are a lot of different way of dealing with python virtual environemments, venv, virtualenv, conda, poetry ...

 The compromise i have found i to use __venv__, kind of the builtin way of doing it.